FarronF/limerick-council-meetings/meetings/2014/10/20-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 15th September 2014.md

 The Metropolitan District of Limerick move that Irish Water immediately provide safe

+drinking water for all its customers in Limerick, residential, commercial and
+---
-drinking water for all its customers in Limerick, residential, commercial and--- agricultural, and that Limerick City and County Council produce a detailed report on
+agricultural, and that Limerick City and County Council produce a detailed report on

 water quality and the location of lead piping.